View Related Sites

 If you are not able to take the test at school or college, you need to find an authorised open test centre where you can take the test.

-If you cannot find a test centre within reasonable travelling distance of your home town, please contact the Support Team.
+If you cannot find a test centre within reasonable travelling distance of your home town, please read our Support Site article.

 By registering for the test, you agree that data provided as part of the entry or admission process may be passed to any institution involved in your University application and that the data may be anonymised and used for research purposes.
 You also agree that if you obtain a place on a course where the test results form part of the admissions process, then your University may supply Cambridge Assessment Admissions Testing with data about your application and results in subsequent assessments at that University, unless you specifically notify the University in writing.
 We store personal data securely and will ensure if candidate data is used in publications or research that it is used anonymously.